Introduction to the scenery description langage of the POV-Ray Raytracer - page 4 -

 #include "colors.inc"

-we can use about 100 different English color expressions like "pigment{color YellowGreen}".
+If we have inserted this line we can use about 100 different English color expressions like 'pigment{color YellowGreen}'.

 It's highly recommanded to advanced users to take a look in these files to see "how to do this".

-1. "camera" - this definies the standpoint of the viewer and where he's looking at.
+camera - The standpoint of the viewer and where he looks at.

 camera { location<0,1,-3> // standpoint of the viewer